signalfx/splunk-otel-java/docs/server-instructions.md

    <server_install_dir>\bin\asadmin.bat create-jvm-options '-javaagent:<Drive>:\path\to\splunk-otel-javaagent.jar'
    ```

-You can also instrument your application from the Admin Console:
+You can also add the `-javaagent` argument from the Admin Console:

 1. Open the GlassFish Admin Console at http://localhost:4848
 2. Go to **Configurations > server-config > JVM Settings**.